 Alexia Chacon remembers the joy she felt when she got her first console from her parents at the age of 7.
 Drawn to games with strong storylines and an immersive atmosphere, she has since spent countless hours playing RPGs, action-adventure and horror games.

 Now Alexia is turning her love of games into her career.
-Currently studying game design at CG Spectrum, she shares how the course is going, what she believes good game design is, and the projects she's working on with the help of her mentor and other CG Spectrum students.
+Currently enrolled in the game design course, she shares how the course is going, what she believes good game design is, and the projects she's working on with the help of her mentor and other CG Spectrum students.

 A WIP scene from Into the Backrooms by Alexia Chacon